ChristianGoueguel/HotellingEllipse/README.md

 `data("LIBS_spec")` and extract the PCA scores.
-Then, from `HotellingEllipse()` we calculate the Hotelling T<sup>2</sup> statistic for the first two principal components, as well as the values of the semi-axis parameters for drawing the confidence ellipse.
+Then, from `HotellingEllipse()` we calculate the Hotelling T<sup>2</sup> statistic for the first two principal components, as well as the values of the semi-axes for drawing the confidence ellipse.
 And finally, using `ggplot()` and `ggforce::geom_ellipse()` we plot the PCA scores scatter plot and the corresponding Hotelling’s T<sup>2</sup> ellipses at 99% and 95% confidence levels.

 **Step 1.** Load the packages.